 Classification of vinyl flooring

-Currently, vinyl flooring has many different types, they are classified based on:
+Currently, vinyl flooring has many different types, which are classified based on:

-- Material properties: homogeneous vinyl flooring (single-layer vinyl flooring) and heterogeneous vinyl flooring (multi-layer vinyl flooring)
+- Material properties: homogeneous vinyl flooring (single-layer) and heterogeneous vinyl flooring (multi-layers)

-- Product specifications: Vinyl floor roll, Vinyl floor plate, Vinyl tile floor…
+- Product specifications: Roll type, Vinyl floor plate, Vinyl tile floor…

 - Product use: Sports vinyl flooring used for stadiums, antibacterial vinyl flooring or medical vinyl flooring commonly used in hospitals, antistatic vinyl flooring commonly used in factories, residential vinyl flooring, and vinyl wall panels…